ausHaus/ioBroker.megaesp/README.md

 ### Configuration

-- IP: IP address of MegaD-328;
+- IP: IP address of Mega-ESP;
-- MegaD-328 Name: Name of the MegaD-328 to assign the port changes, e.g. "DevA".
+- Mega-ESP Name: Name of the MegaD-328 to assign the port changes, e.g. "DevA".
 If no name set the adapter instance will be used for that;
 - Port: Listening port on ioBroker.
 MegaD-328 cannot send to ports other than 80.
 Default value: 80.
 - Poll interval: poll interval in seconds.
 All configured input ports will be polled in defined interval;
 - Password: password to access the device (max 3 characters).
 Default value "sec";

-MegaD-328 can report about changes on some ports if configured.
+Mega-ESP can report about changes on some ports if configured.
 You can configure something like that "http://ioBrokerIP/instance" on MegaD-328 in "Net"-Field and MegaD-328 will send reports like this one "http://ioBrokerIP/instance/?pt=7" to ioBroker.
-That means the button on port 7 was pressed. ioBroker expects instance number (e.g. "0") or defined name of MegaD-328 (e.g. "DevA").
+That means the button on port 7 was pressed. ioBroker expects instance number (e.g. "0") or defined name of Mega-ESP (e.g. "DevA").
 The "Net" field will look like: "http://192.168.0.8/0/".

 ### Ports
 All ports, that are desired to be used must be configured in right order.
 Following settings must be set for every port: